r3sult/odan.github.io/_posts/2019-02-26-generating-static-documentation-from-your-openapi.md

 ```
 {% endraw %}

-We can generate the html files with this command:
+Ok, let's generate the html files with this command:

 ```bash
 mkdocs build